I began my career in community-based patient care

 I discovered a passion for developing programs, processes, analytics, and communications that make lives better on a large scale.

-My early work in patient care inspired me to pursue my Masters in Health Policy and Management at Harvard TH Chan School of Public Health.
-From there I worked in academic medicine, leading both strategic financial planning at Brigham and Women's Hospital and strategic initiatives in medical education at Mass General Brigham.
+My early work in patient care inspired me to pursue my Masters in Health Policy and Management at the Harvard TH Chan School of Public Health.
+From there I worked in academic medicine, leading clinical resource analysis at University of Chicago Hospitals, strategic financial planning at Brigham and Women's Hospital, and strategic initiatives in medical education at Mass General Brigham.
 I also developed financial models that guided a long-term vision for Harvard University's Faculty of Arts and Sciences as Assistant Dean for Finance and Strategy.

 After more than ten years in planning and finance, I refocused my work to center on global and domestic health equity.

-With a reimagined professional mission, I took on leadership roles building in global health.
+With a reimagined professional mission, I redirected my career to leadership roles in global health.
 In partnership with the Peace Corps I helped to launch Seed Global Health, envisioning an expanded health care workforce in sub-Saharan Africa.
 I amplified best HIV prevention practices working with Harvard's AIDS Prevention Research Project.
 And I supported the expansion of cancer care globally working with Harvard's Global Equity Initiative, Partners In Health, and the Dana Farber Cancer Institute.

 Paul Farmer’s expansive view of human dignity was contagious.
 Working for him transformed my sense of what's possible.